The Well Structured Problem for Presburger Counter Machines: Counter machines and WSTS

-Let us study the case of \emph{Presburger-definable orderings} in $\mathbb{N}$.
+Let us study the case of \emph{Presburger-definable orderings} in $\mathbb{N}^d$.
 Among many equivalent characterizations of wqo, we know that a quasi ordering is well iff it satisfies well-foundedness and the finite anti-chain property.
 Both of these properties can be expressed using monadic second order variables.
 But, it is shown in \cite{DBLP:journals/corr/HorbachVW17} that Presburger Arithmetic with a single monadic variable becomes undecidable.
 Hence, this cannot directly be used to check if a Presburger-definable ordering is a \emph{wqo}.
-However, we still have the following result:
+However, we should take a look at Ramsey quantifiers.

+\begin{definition} $FO^{2-ram}$ is an extension of first order logic with 2-Ramsey quantifiers.
+A 2-Ramsey quantifier, denoted by $\exists^{2-ram} x y \phi(x,y)$ is satisfied if there exists an infinite subset of the domain, such that every pair of elements $(x,y)$ of this subset satisfies the formula $\phi(x,y)$. \end{definition}

+For the following section, we will let $\phi(x_1, ..., x_d, y_1, ..., y_d)$ denote a special formula for which we want to check if it encodes a well quasi order.